cloe-lang/doc/overview/features.md

 Functional programming is a programming pradigm where functions are first-class values, which means functions can be passed as arguments to other functions.
-That allows programmers to express programs just by combining functions to make others.
+That allows programmers to express programs just by combining functions to create more complex ones.

-In such paradigm, it is encouraged to use pure functions, which must not have any side effects; they just compute their results from given arguments but cannot do anything else.
+In such paradigm, it is encouraged to use pure functions, which must have no side effect; they just compute their results from given arguments but cannot do anything else.
 And the counterpart is called impure functions, which have some side effects.
-Therefore, Coel distinguishes these 2 types of functions in order to prevent impure function calls in pure context where only pure function calls are permitted, and vice versa.
+Therefore, Coel distinguishes these 2 types of functions in order to prevent impure functions from being called in pure context where only pure function calls are permitted, and vice versa.

 ```coel
 (def (foo func) (func 34))